VLunardi/vlunardi.github.io/_talks/digital_classicist.md

 The results from these models will be compared against each other and against close-reading analysis for a selected set of lexemes.
 The goals of this study are: (1) evaluate the comparative strengths of static vs. contextual embeddings, (2) determine the extent to which embedding models align with philological evidence, and (3) contribute to broader discussions on integrating digital approaches in Classics and Historical Linguistics.

-References: \\
+References:\\
 Bamman, David, and Patrick J. Burns.
 2020.
 “Latin BERT: A Contextual Language Model for Classical Philology.” <i>CoRR</i>
 abs/2009.10053. arXiv: 2009.10053.\\
 McGillivray, Barbara, and Adam Kilgarriff.
 2013.
 “Tools for historical corpus research, and a corpus of Latin.”
-In <i>New methods in historical corpus linguistics</i>, edited by Paul Bennett, Martin Durrell, Silke Scheible, and Richard J. Whitt, 247–
+In <i>New methods in historical corpus linguistics</i>, edited by Paul Bennett, Martin Durrell, Silke Scheible, and Richard J. Whitt, 247–257.
+Tübingen: Narr.\\
-257. Tübingen: Narr.\\
 McGillivray, Barbara, and Krzysztof Nowak.
 2025.
 “Tracing the semantic change of socio-political terms from Classical to early Medieval Latin with computational methods.”
 In <i>Varietate delectamur: Multifarious Approaches to Synchronic and Diachronic Variation in Latin.
 Selected Papers from the 14th International Colloquium on Late and Vulgar Latin